vasconeves/vasconeves.github.io/_posts/2024-04-15-earthquake_tracker.md

 If we experiment changing the data **we notice that the bar plots change with the data but the map does not**.
 This is because the legend is tied to the `Location Chart Triple`. **We will take care of this at the end**.

 We will now drag the `Top 10 Largest Earthquakes` sheet to the left of the map and to the top of the triple charts.
 Then, we will also drag the `% of Earthquakes by Location Broad to the right of the map and to the top of the triple chart.
-The end result is shown below. **We should also remove the two new legend that appeard on the right hand side of the screen.**
+The end result is shown below. **We should also remove the two new legend that appeared on the right hand side of the screen.**

 ![](/img/earthquake_tracker/image-65.png)